Academic Cycles & Diploma

-The Artist Diploma of the Music Chapel is an advanced (“graduate level”) non-degree program.
+The Artist in residence cycle is an advanced (“graduate level”) training program focused on instrumental training and professional insertion.
 It provides focused studies for young artists in the pre-professional stages of their careers.
 Qualification for this program rests exclusively on the level and quality of performance and/or achievement rather than on the attainment of specific academic credentials.
 Nevertheless, most entrants will have completed their formal music education at a music conservatory or an equivalent institute of advanced music studies.
-The Artist Diploma program varies in length from two to three years.
+The Artist in residence program varies in length from two to three years.

-An Associated Artist is an artist who, having obtained an Artist Diploma, wishes to remain in close contact with the Chapel.
+An Associated Artist is an artist who, having obtained an Artist Diploma and upon invitation from QEMC, wishes to remain in close contact with the Chapel.
 Pursuing an active career, the Associated Artist can benefit occasionally from the advice of the Masters in Residence or invited artists, from the support of the Chapel.
-At the request of the institution, he or she can also take part in artistic projects.
+At the request of the institution, he or she can also take part in artistic projects

 Access: upon invitation by the Chapel

 Associated Artist in Residence